perryahern/perryahern.github.io/_posts/2014-11-28-markdown-and-html.md

 ---
 layout: post
 title: Markdown and HTML
+feature-img: "img/sample_feature_img.png"
 ---

+(This is one of the Jekyll theme's sample posts, not one of my own, but I'm keeping it for informational purposes.)

+This is an example of a post which includes a feature image specified in the front matter of the post.
+The feature image spans the full-width of the page, and is shown with the title on permalink pages.

 Jeykll supports the use of [Markdown](http://daringfireball.net/projects/markdown/syntax) with inline HTML tags which makes it easier to quickly write posts with Jekyll, without having to worry too much about text formatting.
 A sample of the formatting follows.